 Mario Sategna was hired as an assistant coach for the University of Arkansas Razorback men’s track & field team on July 23, 2018, arriving on The Hill following 15 years at the University of Texas in Austin as an assistant, associate, and head coach during his time with the Longhorns.

-During his first season in Fayetteville Sategna was integral in helping Erich Sullins continually reset the program record in the hammer throw and the weight throw.
-Sullins finished with marks of 67.84m (222-7) and 63.95m (209-10), respectively earning Honorable-Mention All-American honors at the outdoor Championships as the first Razorback to qualify for the NCAA meet in the event.
+During his first season in Fayetteville, Sategna was integral in helping Erich Sullins continually reset the program record in the hammer throw and the weight throw.
+Sullins finished with marks of 67.84m (222-7) and 63.95m (209-10), respectively earning honorable mention All-American honors at the NCAA Outdoor Championships as the first Razorback to qualify for the national meet in the event.

 Prior to Arkansas Sategna served as the head coach at the University of Texas in Austin.